 If a request is made for the Secretary of State to call-in an airspace change proposal, the Secretary of State may determine that the proposal should be decided by them rather than the CAA.

 The Secretary of State must be satisfied that any one of three call-in criteria apply.
 These criteria are that the proposed change:

 When the CAA has received a call-in request, we will provide an assessment to the Secretary of State as to whether the proposal meets one or more of these call-in criteria.
-The Secretary of State has provided the CAA with guidance on the meaning of these criteria.
+The Secretary of State has previously provided the CAA with guidance on the meaning of these criteria, where still relevant.
 Anyone can ask the Secretary of State to call-in a proposal, but even if an airspace change proposal meets the criteria, there is no obligation on the Secretary of State to agree to call-in the proposal.

 However, the Secretary of State may not determine that the proposal will be decided by them if the proposed change is: